How to Write Emails in English with Examples

 We've covered the fundamentals of writing a formal email in English above; here's how it works.
 In this English language email example, we're requesting products from individuals and businesses we already know.

-Subject line: Additional information on you product range
+Additional information on your product range

 Dear Sarah Smith,